 The three-masted bark Statsraad Lehmkuhl was built in 1914 as a trainee ship for the German commercial shipping, carrying the name of 'Grossherzog Friedrich August'.
 After the First World War the ship was taken by the British army as a trophy of war and sold in 1921 to the former minister of Norway; Kristoffer Lehmkuhl.
 That explains the name, Statsraad Lehmkuhl, which literally means 'Cabinet Minister Lehmkuhl'.
 With the exception of both World Wars the vessel has always served as a training ship.
 Ship tycoon Hilmar Reksten bought her in 1967 to prevent Statsraad Lehmkuhl from falling into foreign hands.
 Twelve years later he donated the ship to the foundation 'Stiftelsen Seilskip Stadsraat Lehmkuhl'.
-The foundation is the owner and manager since.
+The foundation has been the owner and manager since.

 |Height of mast:||48m|